ReactiumCore/Reactium/docs/plugins.md

 export default {
     /**
-     * Required - used as rendering key
+     * Required - used as rendering key.
+Make this unique.
      * @type {String}
      */
-    id: '<Unique id of the plugin within zone>',
+    id: 'home-page-main-navigation',

     /**
      * By default plugins in zone are rendering in ascending order.